StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_metric.md

        * **unique_key_fields** - The fields to use to [uniquely identify a record](#uniquely-identify-a-record).
 Default `_bkt` and `_cd`.
        * **parameters** -

-4. Save the configuration file and restart StackState Agent V1 to apply the configuration changes.
+4. Save the configuration file.
+5. Restart StackState Agent V1 to apply the configuration changes.
-5. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.
+6. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.

 ### Uniquely identify a record